Can you 'Trump-proof' NATO? As Biden falters, Europeans look to safeguard the military alliance

 For allies at the summit, she said, the key will be resisting the temptation to dwell on the details of unprecedented events in U.S. politics and put their heads down on readying Western military aid for Ukraine and preparing for any lessening of U.S. support.

 Trump, who before and after his presidency has spoken admiringly of Russian President Vladimir Putin and harshly of NATO, often focuses his complaints on the U.S. share of the alliance's costs.
-Biden himself warned nearly 30 years ago about already-steady criticism of Europeans not carrying their weight in NATO.
+Biden himself, as a U.S. senator in 1997, warned that if there were any sense other NATO allies were "taking the United States for suckers, the future of the alliance in the next century will be very much in doubt."

 The 1991 collapse of the Soviet Union lulled the West into thinking the Russian threat had been neutralized, leading to military spending cuts.
 Now, NATO allies are bolstering their forces against any wider aggression by Putin, and a record 23 nations in NATO are meeting defense-spending goals.

-Trump's former national security adviser, John Bolton, says Trump in a second term would work to get the U.S. out of NATO.
+One of Trump's former national security advisers, John Bolton, says Trump in a second term would work to get the U.S. out of NATO.
 Congress passed legislation last year making that harder, but a president could simply stop collaborating in some or all of NATO's missions.

 Trump’s campaign did not immediately respond to an email seeking comment.

-Elections in France, likewise, appear set to bring a NATO-adverse far-right party under Marine Le Pen into greater power.
+Elections in France saw a NATO-adverse far-right party under Marine Le Pen greatly increase the number of seats it holds in parliament.
 Far-right forces also are gaining in Germany.

 Some European officials and analysts say that's simply the rise and fall of voter allegiance in democracies, which NATO has dealt with before.
 They point to Poland, where a right-wing party lost power last year and whose people have been among NATO's most ardent supporters.
 They also note Italy, where right-wing populist Prime Minister Giorgia Meloni has won praise as an ally.